boudra/moboudra.com/posts/wisdom-is-earned.md

 You can read and watch countless films about skydiving, but unless you've actually experienced it, you'll never truly understand how it feels.

 Firsthand wisdom is acquired through personal experience, involving numerous failures, growth, and the accumulation of small lessons learned along the way.
-Communicating all of this acquired wisdom to someone else is challenging; all you can do is describe it.
+Giving all of this acquired wisdom to someone else is challenging; all you can do is describe it.

 While information can help show you the way, wisdom must be earned through experience.